 Lugan and Partners – Je pense que tu m’as cassé le nez

-Another striking site that packs a visual punch by using a popular theme from ThemeForest, in this case Alterna – Ultra Multi-Purpose WordPress Theme, while using Toolset to provide the functionality necessary to manage and schedule a busy gym in Paris.
+Another striking site that packs a visual punch by using a popular theme from ThemeForest, in this case, Alterna (no longer available), while using Toolset to provide the functionality necessary to manage and schedule a busy gym in Paris.

 Once you actually have traffic, you don’t want visitors to your site to be confronted with unexplained delays, they are not going to stick around if a page takes minutes to load, no matter how much they want to see your list of the best piano teachers in their town.
 More importantly, you definitely don’t want the piano teachers contacting you to ask why your site isn’t working!

 The advice we always give is to make sure you get properly resourced hosting in place before you launch.
 We recommend two hosts that we have seen work out well for our readers, the choice between them comes down to money: